How Gansbaai White Sharks Movements May Have Changed Due To Kelp Forests

 Specifically, this has been observed around Dyer Island and Geyser Rock (home to our seal colony), an area that has been recognized as a ‘hotspot’ to view great white sharks for many years.
 Shark Alley, the famous stretch of water between Dyer Island and Geyser Rock, which is renowned for the presence of white sharks (hence the name), is unfortunately overgrown with kelp.
 We no longer find sharks in shark alley and we do believe this overgrowth of kelp forests has made the alley inaccessible to the sharks.

-The area North of the Island known as the Geldsteen (translated into …) was also a fantastic area to find sharks.
+The area North of the Island known as the Geldsteen (which translated into English, means Gold Reef or Gold Stone.) was also a fantastic area to find sharks.
 The topography of the ocean floor there means there are deeper areas described as great white shark corridors, where the sharks used to patrol waiting for the seals to leave the island.
 These deeper areas allowed the sharks to hunt more efficiently, by utilizing a vertical approach and catching the seal by surprise (a hunting behavior known as breaching).
 But these areas are now also overgrown with kelp beds, potentially disturbing their ability to patrol and hunt.

 This has caused a change in white shark movements as white sharks are now spending more of their time inshore in our bay, rather than around the Island where they used to hunt and be viewed for at least six months of the year.
 Furthermore, the number of white sharks in our bay has decreased significantly.
 Whilst this is most likely in part due to decreasing population numbers on the whole around South Africa, the overgrowth of kelp and subsequent inability to catch seals may also be playing a role, as there is not as much food available to the sharks in the area.